Iamsanjayjoshii/Food_Order_Page_Project/README.md

-Creating a static website page of Food Order Project.
+Creating a static website page of Food Order Project using HTML and CSS.